baloise/solr-maven-plugin/README.md

 or type *exit* in the console (also works when launched in eclipse via m2 or external task)

+to see the avaiable SOLR versions use

+`> mvn com.baloise.maven:solr-maven-plugin::versions`

 ## Make your life easier with plugin groups

 Add the following to your *~/.m2/settings.xml*